ministryofjustice/analytics-platform-rstudio/README.md

 [![Docker Repository on Quay](https://quay.io/repository/mojanalytics/rstudio/status "Docker Repository on Quay")](https://quay.io/repository/mojanalytics/rstudio)

+**IMPORTANT**: RStudio Server **authentication is disabled**.
+Do not run this image on the internet unless you secure it properly with an Auth Proxy in front of it.
+As authentication is disabled, RStudio Server needs to know which user is accessing RStudio, so you need to set the `USER` environment variable.

 ## Usage

 To add/remove R packages to this image?
 Edit the `R_packages` file accordingly then build the image remembering to update the tag

 #### Build